When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Introduction

 At the same time, learning such policies requires substantial computational effort, often comparable to that of classical tuning approaches \cite{Reijnen2022}.
 Moreover, as problem size increases (e.g., more machines in scheduling problems or more customers in routing problems), each algorithm run becomes longer \cite{He2001}, further increasing the computational burden of training.
 Consequently, the practical usefulness of DAC critically depends on whether the learned policies exhibit sufficient generalization, so that training does not need to be repeated for every new instance type or scale.

 Despite this promise, empirical evidence supporting cross-instance generalization remains limited.
+While related lines of research, such as transfer learning and meta-learning in automated algorithm design \cite{Lu2015, Ma2026}, aim to facilitate the transfer of knowledge across instances, they primarily focus on developing general learning frameworks or on improving performance across tasks, rather than providing a systematic empirical assessment of the generalization of learned dynamic control policies.
 Most existing studies evaluate their methods on relatively simple continuous optimization problems or standard benchmark functions \cite{Yang2025}, making it difficult to assess the benefits of these methods for real-world combinatorial optimization problems \cite{Reijnen2025}.
 Furthermore, the majority of works focus on outperforming previous results on specific problem instances, i.e., playing the \textit{up-the-wall} game \cite{Burke2009}, without providing broader insight into when such methods are effective and when they are not.
-To the best of our knowledge, only one study has explicitly examined the generalization capabilities of learning-based DAC \cite{Reijnen2025}.
-Yet this work does not investigate the conditions under which learning-based DAC is actually beneficial compared to classical parameter-tuning approaches.
+To the best of our knowledge, only a limited number of studies have explicitly examined the generalization capabilities of learning-based DAC \cite{Reijnen2025}.
+Yet these works do not investigate the conditions under which learning-based DAC is actually beneficial compared to classical parameter-tuning approaches.
 Consequently, the extent to which learning-based DAC can generalize beyond its training distribution, and the conditions under which it is preferable to classic static configurations, remain unclear.

 To investigate this potential, we develop a deep reinforcement learning (DRL)-based DAC framework that autonomously adapts parameters during execution.
 We apply this framework to the carbon-aware scheduling (CAS) problem \cite{Mencaroni2025}, a challenging real-world optimization problem in which scalability is critical due to its time-dependent objective function.